 Hi everyone!
-I found a little mantra that I’d like to share today— don’t recall who said it, posted it, quoted it or whatnot, but it resonates with me, and I thought it might do the same with you.
-Some of you might even know it.
-It’s this:
+I found a little mantra that I’d like to share today— don’t recall who said it or posted it or whatnot, but it resonates with me, and I thought it might do the same with you:

 Laugh triple and